Our Top Picks

 With side and front pockets, they can carry along snacks, a water bottle, toys, and more.
 It’s just the right size for toddlers (11 by 5 by 12 inches) and has thick, padded straps that make it comfy for little shoulders to wear.
 And did we mention the cute factor?

-If unicorns aren’t their thing, it comes in a variety of other adorable animal options too.
-Customers rave about this backpack, both for fun and functionality.
-With more than 560 reviews on Amazon, the majority gave this backpack five stars.
+If unicorns aren’t their thing, it also comes in a variety of other adorable animal options too.

 04 of 08